Ergosign/ux-library-generator/README.md

 ## Getting started
 To use the stylguide in a vanilla project, follow the steps below:

-### Configuring access to nexus server
-The Ergosign Private npm server needs to be configured on each development machine with the scope @ergosign:

-`npm config set @ergosign:registry https://nexus.ergosign-projects.com/repository/es-npm-external/`

-Because the server is not open for public access the correct user settings must also be configured:

-`npm adduser --registry=https://nexus.ergosign-projects.com/repository/es-npm-external/ --scope=@ergosign`

 ### Installing the UX Library
 1. First install the package from the previously configured nexus server by adding the desired UX Library version to the 'package.json' file and run `npm install`.